The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Synthetic radio observations and Cosmic Ray Electron Models

 In order to determine the relation between the local number density of CR electrons and the local magnetic field that follows from \autoref{eq:eq_p}, we follow similar assumptions to BK05.
 We rewrite and discuss the assumptions here and refer to their Appendix for further details and explanations not expanded upon here.
 Above a minimum energy $E_{\rm min}$, we assume the number density of CRs (protons or electrons) per energy interval follows a power-law scaling with kinetic energy, resulting in the following total number of CRs (protons or electrons):

 where $E_0$ is an energy normalization that is greater than $E_{\rm min}$.
 For CR protons, this minimum energy is the spectral break energy $E_{\rm b}$, or the energy at which the energy spectrum of protons steepens.
 We approximate this energy to be the rest energy of the proton, $E_{\rm p}$.
 Below this steepening at $E_{\rm b}$ (at lower energies), the spectrum is assumed to be flat.
 For the electrons, the $E_{\rm min}$ (or $E_{\rm b}$) is also assumed to be their rest mass energy ($E_{\rm e}$) in BK05.
-We set $E_{\rm min}$ for electrons to be $4 E_{\rm e}$ (equivalent to the minimum Lorentz factor in \autoref{eq:gamma}) and discuss this choice in detail in \autoref{subsec:gamma}.
+We set $E_{\rm min}$ for electrons to be $4 E_{\rm e}$ (equivalent to the minimum Lorentz factor in \autoref{eq:gamma}) in order to parameterize deviations from a strict power-law description of the CR electron energy spectrum at low energy and discuss this choice in detail in \autoref{subsec:gamma}.

 Integrating \autoref{eq:nE} between minimum and maximum kinetic energies of the form $E_{\rm min} = (\gamma_{\rm min}-1) mc^2$ and $E_{\rm max} = (\gamma_{\rm max}-1) mc^2$ (where the Lorentz factors characterizing the energy range are set in \autoref{eq:gamma}) and specifically considering the population of CR electrons yields the following expression: